system76/firmware-desktop/ratp5/README.md

+# This update is not yet available.
+You will receive an email when your model's firmware is ready to update.

 # To update your firmware:

 1. Backup all data.
 There is a small possibility that updating firmware can cause data loss.